venkatagandi/react-complete-web-app-development/docs/BETTER-REACT-PROJECT.md

-Till date we were normally referring to the react and babel scripts.
+Till date we are manually referring to the react and babel scripts.

-But in an ideal production scenario we rely on npm packages for better usability.
+But for production ready apps, we rely on npm packages for better usability.

 Let's address it now.